Community in Sandpoint, Idaho

-The Sandpoint area is also served by the Sandpoint Charter School, a public school serving students in grades 7-8, and the Sandpoint Charter High School, serving grades 9-12.
+The Sandpoint area is also served by the Forest M. Bird Charter Schools, serving students in grades 6-12.

 Several private schools are also available, including: Sandpoint Waldorf School, serving preschool through 8th grade students; the Sandpoint Junior Academy, serving grades 1-10; the Sandpoint Community Christian School, serving grades K-10; and The Selkirk School, serving grades preschool-2.